dimojenko/RADtools/README.md

 be moved with buttons for quickly moving to the limits of motion or moved by input distances relative to the current position.

 If using as a python script (not the executable), it will need to be ran in a Microsoft shell.
+Also if using as a script, the ImageCapture module will be necessary.